 What you can do: Send an email to your senators asking them to reject Perdue.

-Nominated for: Secretary of Health and Human Services
+Confirmed for: Secretary of Health and Human Services

 Why you should worry: Rep. Price (R-GA) has consistently voted against protecting the safety of our food, water and environment: